-During FY 2021-22, the everchanging restrictions of COVID-19 continued to impact member participation in all Wellness Advisory Councils.
+During FY 2022-23, the everchanging restrictions of COVID-19 continued to impact member participation in all Wellness Advisory Councils.
 Many members returned to in-person routines and were unable to attend virtual meetings.
-In addition, Tri-City, as with other agencies, experienced a significant staff shortage which resulted in remaining staff taking on other necessary duties and leading to postponement of some advisory councils.
+In addition, Tri-City, as with other agencies, experienced a significant staff shortage which resulted in remaining staff taking on other necessary duties and leading to postponement of some Collaboratives.